nglasl/silverstripe-extensible-search/README.md

 ## Getting Started

 * Place the module under your root project directory.
-* Either define the full-text YAML or retrieve a search wrapper module (such as Solr).
+* Either define the full-text YAML or use a search engine extension.
 * `/dev/build`
 * Configure your extensible search page.